santinobch/Cosmonauts/Hexadin_paper.md

   - Picking also ***Martial adept***:           32%
   - Picking also ***Figthing initiate***:       32.57%

-### At high levels you may have a +3 weapon, lets take tht in consideration:
+### At high levels you may have a +3 weapon, lets take that in consideration:

   - Only picking ***Elven Accuracy & Lucky***:  30.26%
   - Picking also ***Martial adept***:           35.11%